Xezun/XZKit/Docs/XZMocoa.md

 ## License

-XZMocoa is available under the MIT license.
+Mocoa is available under the MIT license.
 See the LICENSE file for more info.